jackiey99/AlgorithmCoding/README.md

 ## Heap
 * [Leetcode 1606.
-Find Servers That Handled Most Number of Requests ](https://leetcode.com/contest/biweekly-contest-36/problems/find-servers-that-handled-most-number-of-requests/)\[[Solution](leetcode/1606_find_servers_that_handled_most_number_of_requests.cpp)\]: use ordered set to maintain the list of free servers and use priority queue to maintain the list of busy servers
+Find Servers That Handled Most Number of Requests](https://leetcode.com/contest/biweekly-contest-36/problems/find-servers-that-handled-most-number-of-requests/)\[[Solution](leetcode/1606_find_servers_that_handled_most_number_of_requests.cpp)\]: use ordered set to maintain the list of free servers and use priority queue to maintain the list of busy servers

+## Recursion
+* [Leetcode 1611.
+Minimum One Bit Operations to Make Integers Zero](https://leetcode.com/problems/minimum-one-bit-operations-to-make-integers-zero//)\[[Solution](leetcode/1611_minimum_one_bit_operations_to_make_ingeters_zero.py)\]: find patterns of recursion.
+Another solution is to realize that this to find the order of the number in the gray code sequence